 EMT Certification in Maryland with School and Program Info

-The largest school in Maryland providing emergency medical technician (EMT) certification is The Community College of Baltimore County (CCBC), which serves over 19,000 students and is located northeast of downtown Baltimore.
-The EMT programs at the college are accredited nationally by the Commission on Accreditation of Allied Health Educational Programs (CAAHEP), as well as in Maryland by the Maryland Emergency Medical Services Board.
+The largest school in Maryland providing emergency medical technician (EMT) certification is The Community College of Baltimore County (CCBC), which serves nearly 24,000 students.
+The EMT programs at the college are accredited by the Commission on Accreditation of Allied Health Educational Programs (CAAHEP) and the Maryland Emergency Medical Services Board.

 Certificate in Emergency Medical Technology

 Students in CCBC's emergency medical technology certificate program receive an overview of the skills required for immediate medical care, including treating trauma and medical emergencies, and a background in anatomy, pharmacology, and communications techniques.
 They can apply for certification to work as paramedics in ambulances or other pre-hospital care situations.

 Associate of Applied Science in Emergency Medical Technology